 Any workplace can be a stressful place.
 But, when your work causes severe mental and…

 Dr. Chuck Russo and Dr. Stephanie Myers-Hunziker are good at what they do.
-That is why we listen when they tell us that first responders are at risk for injuries beyond the typical traumas we may think about.
+That is why we listen when they tell us those first responders are at risk for injuries beyond the typical traumas we may think about.
 Yes, first responders are more likely than those in other professions to break bones, tear ligaments, and get assaulted, but we still do not fully grasp how these women and men are affected psychologically.

 At Koszdin, Fields, Sherry & Katz, we recognize that mental health illnesses are real injuries in the workplace and should be treated as such.
 If you are having trouble with your employer or insurer and need a Van Nuys mental health claims attorney, you can count on us to be by your side, fighting for your rights.

 If you have never worked in the public safety field, the stress of the job can be hard to describe.
 Every day, first responders go to work knowing that they could be seriously injured or even killed.
-Along with traumatic injuries, the authors of the article cited say that first responders are likely to suffer from post-traumatic stress disorder (PTSD).
+Along with traumatic injuries, the authors of the article cited say those first responders are likely to suffer from post-traumatic stress disorder (PTSD).

 The National Institute of Mental Health says that a person who experiences just one traumatic event can suffer from PTSD.
 Symptoms can include: